xd0pa/hyprland-dotfiles/README.md

 ## 💖 Credits

-- Inspired by my sad live
+- Inspired by my sad life
 - Color scheme: Pure grayscale theme
 - Based on the Arch Linux and Hyprland communities